 generous seasoning of sea salt

-Prepare the stock by placing the whole chicken (plus any additional bits: feet, necks, wingettes etc) in a large stock pot, with the herbs, vegetables, onions and vinegar.
+1. To make the stock, prepare the stock by placing the whole chicken (plus any additional bits: feet, necks, wingettes etc) in a large stock pot, with the vegetables, herbs and vinegar.
 Cover with cold water.

-Add the finely chopped celery, carrots and a dash of olive oil to the bottom of a cooking pot on a medium heat.
-Let it simmer for 3-5 minutes or until the vegetables soften.
+6. To make the soup, add the finely chopped celery, carrots and a dash of olive oil to the bottom of a cooking pot on a medium heat.
+Let it saute for 3-5 minutes or until the vegetables soften.

 Frugavore's tip: After removing the meat from the bones you can make another batch of stock by covering the bones with water, adding some thyme, celery, carrot and onion and simmering for a further two hours on the stove-top.
 Use this as a base for your next batch of soup.